 - 9) Periodic Redetermination.
 The eligibility of CCAP beneficiaries shall be redetermined on a periodic basis through either recertification or case review.
 Families shall be notified in writing of the date their eligibility shall be redetermined, no later than the first day of the last month of the family's certification period.
 Income eligible families and FIP families who have employment as their approved activity, shall be sent a renewal form prior to the end of the current certification period.
 In order for CCAP authorized child care services to continue without interruption, the completed and signed form must be submitted to DHS by the renewal date specified.
 The frequency and nature of recertification varies in accordance with the basis for eligibility. - a) Categorically eligible families are subject to a case review that assesses compliance with applicable FIP program requirements.
-Authorization periods shall not to exceed twelve (12) months in one (1) certification period. - b) Income eligible families are subject to recertifi- cation every six (6) months, or more frequently, depending on the period of CCAP authorized services. - c) Change of CCAP application type from one program to another (example FIP to Income Eligible) within a certification period may result in a new authorization period in accordance with CCAP rules for the new program under which eligibility is determined. - 10) Notice of Approval, Notice of Denial, Right to Appeal and Hearing.
-Applicants for the CCAP shall receive adequate notice of DHS eligibility determinations and the right to appeal.
-DHS shall also provide timely and adequate notice of any adverse decisions terminating or reducing benefits.
+Authorization periods shall not to exceed twelve (12) months in one (1) certification period. - b) Income eligible families are subject to recertification every six(6) months, or more frequently, depending on the period of CCAP authorized services. - c) Change of CCAP application type from one program to another (example FIP to Income Eligible) within a certification period may result in a new authorization period in accordance with CCAP rules for the new program under which eligibility is determined. - d) Military Reserve Members Called to Active Duty.
+In determining continuing eligibility for CCAP benefits for children of parent(s) who are members of reserve components called to active duty during a time of conflict, the Department shall freeze the family composition and the family income and resources of that reserve component member as it was in the month prior to the month of leaving for active duty.
+This shall continue until the individual is officially discharged from active duty.